matthew-brett/asterisk-blog/content/whos-reading.md

 robbers'".
 Saunders rejects that passage as a later interpolation.
-Even if it is, presumably that was the dominant interpretation in the first few centuries, so it doesn't seem likely that this interpretation was absurd to its audience, as it seems to be for Saunders.
+Even if it is, presumably that was the dominant interpretation in the first few centuries, so it doesn't seem likely that this interpretation was absurd to its audience, as it is for Saunders.

 Another objection is the one Saunders gives on p.
 70: "Professor Moule has proposed to me that overturning one or more tables is not a self-evident